Opus Dei: Supporting views

-Between 1950 and 1980, as many as 300,000 illegal adoptions occurred in Spain in a scandal known as the Lost children of Francoism.
-Many Catholic clergy and religious sisters at church-sponsored hospitals or other charitable organizations in Spain are alleged to have been involved, including members of Opus Dei.

-The Opus Dei organisation has been described as a "Holy Mafia" or "Santa Mafia" in the 1970s due to alleged "inscrutable business practices".

-After conducting a critical study of Opus Dei, Catholic journalist John L. Allen Jr. concluded that Opus Dei should (1) be more transparent, (2) collaborate with members of religious institutes, and (3) encourage its members to air out in public their criticisms of the institution.

 Other views

-Sociologists Peter Berger and Samuel Huntington suggest that Opus Dei is involved in "a deliberate attempt to construct an alternative modernity," one that engages modern culture while at the same time is resolutely loyal to Catholic traditions.
+Sociologists Peter Berger and Samuel Huntington suggest that Opus Dei is involved in "a deliberate attempt to construct an alternative modernity", one that engages modern culture while at the same time is resolutely loyal to Catholic traditions.
 Van Biema of Time magazine emphasises Opus Dei's Spanish roots as a source of misunderstandings in the Anglo-Saxon world, and suggests that as the United States becomes more Hispanic, controversies about Opus Dei (and similar Catholic organizations) will decrease.

 In her 2006 book on Opus Dei, Maggy Whitehouse, a non-Catholic journalist, argues that the relative autonomy of each director and center has resulted in mistakes at the local level.
 She recommends greater consistency and transparency for Opus Dei, which she sees as having learned the lesson of greater openness when it faced the issues raised by The Da Vinci Code and other critics.

+One of the documents of the Second Vatican Council known as the Pastoral Constitution of the Church in the Modern World provides some good context.
+This majority vote document elaborates upon the relationship of the Church to the world at large.
+Catholic Social Teaching and Christian Secularity elaborate further.
+In 2005, John Allen published his text about Opus Dei.
+In 2012, Eric Sammons published a short work, "Holiness for Everyone", about the practical spirituality of St Josemaría Escrivá.